The Importance of Cybersecurity for Physical Security Providers

 Why Physical Security Companies Are the Missing Link

-Physical security companies have an outsized role to play in bridging the gap between the physical and digital worlds and they should have a more prominent voice the cybersecurity sector.
+Physical security companies have an outsized role to play in bridging the gap between the physical and digital worlds, and they should have a more prominent voice in the cybersecurity sector.

 Security integrators have long-standing, trusted relationships with their clients.
 They are already seen as protectors of people, property, and assets.
 Extending this trust into cybersecurity will continue to be a natural evolution.